 Many people living in cities, apartment complexes, or housing communities with little or no yard space think that composting is not possible or practical.
 However, I will demonstrate that composting is possible in even the smallest city apartment.

 Amma has said that there was never a mahatma (saint or Realized Being) that ever existed who wasted anything!
+This is a humbling thought for those of us seeking true spiritual growth.

 In the past, I wrote a blog about red worm composting.
 Although it is possible to maintain a small to moderate sized worm bin in a kitchen or closet, many city dwellers with small apartments or homes may feel there is not enough space for such an endeavor.
 In addition, if red worm composting seems too “high maintenance” for your liking, I will suggest some easier methods here.